cfpb/design-manual/guides/effective-forms.md

 Every request for information from the user:

+{: class="georgia-ex"}
-* requires additional physical and cognitive effort
+* Requires additional physical and cognitive effort
-* creates another opportunity for them to get something 'wrong'
+* Creates another opportunity for them to get something 'wrong'
-* increases the time it takes to complete the form
+* Increases the time it takes to complete the form
-* increases the perception that the service is invasive
+* Increases the perception that the service is invasive
-* increases the risk that users will give up or fail to submit your form
+* Increases the risk that users will give up or fail to submit your form

 Asking for information because 'it might be useful' or 'it helps with our record keeping' should be considered against all of these factors.